 - Thin film coatings offer increased performance at lower angles of incidence.

 - Longwave pass (LWP) filters allow for greater transmission and typically higher-performance than shortwave pass (SWP) filters.
-LWP filter substrates may be more expensive than those in SWP filters, but they enhance manufacturing tolerance and use more simple AR coatings.
+LWP filters enhance manufacturing tolerance and use more simple AR coatings.

 - Designing a coating with a greater than 2:1 bandwidth ratio increases the difficulty.
 It requires more layers and increases the percentage of reflection, with a higher reflection penalty when coating 30° and 45° angles of incidence.